hessam94/TicTacToe/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 ### Thanks
-I really appreciate [Mr. juan Blanco](https://github.com/juanfranblanco) who created the nethereum library and resolved some issues of this project.
-This is my first code of Blockchain's World and nethereum and I know there can be lots of improvments. i weill be glad to hear from you guys.
+I really appreciate [Mr. juan Blanco](https://github.com/juanfranblanco) and [Mr. Dave whiffin](https://github.com/Dave-Whiffin) who created the nethereum library and resolved some issues of this project.
+This is my first code of Blockchain's World and I know there can be lots of improvments. i will be glad to hear from you guys.